 It seems to be an excellent tool if you use Gmail as your main inbox for all things email, and I'm considering using it for the website monitoring service that is about to be launched.

 One feature in particular has received quite the press: email tracking.
 When you compose your first email after the installation of Streak, you will be asked if you want to enable email tracking.
 You can do so right away, or use the custom icon that Streak displays on the compose screen to enable or disable tracking individually instead.

 When you hit the send button with tracking enabled, a tracking sidebar widget is automatically added to the email so that you can monitor the progress.

 If an email has been viewed by at least one recipient, you will also see an eye-icon in the list of emails which acts as an indicator.

 That's easily explained by taking a look at the source code of the emails that use tracking.
 When you do so, you will find remote content in the source.

 Whenever a user opens the email without proper protection, the remote content is loaded which is counted as a hit by software running on that server.

 Once a hit has been recorded, Streak marks the email as viewed by a recipient.

-If you do not allow remote contents to be displayed automatically, then you are save from being tracked.
-If you are using Thunderbird, you are automatically protected from this as remote contents are automatically blocked by the email client.
+If you do not allow remote content to be displayed automatically, then you are save from being tracked.
+If you are using Thunderbird, you are automatically protected from this as remote content is automatically blocked by the email client.

-You do get an option to display them though, and when you do, the remote contents are loaded and the view count is increased by Streak.
+You do get an option to display remote items though, and when you do, the remote contents is loaded and the view count is increased in Streak.